A Century of Service

 Officer Michael J. Nugent End of Watch: January 1, 1946

-Officer Nugent was shot and killed during the response to a burglar alarm at a drug store.
+Officer Nugent was shot and killed while responding to a burglar alarm at a drug store.
 He was shot by the owner of the business who mistook him for a burglar.
 Officer Nugent was 34 years old.

 Officer Charles Ross End of Watch: February 9, 1964

 Officer Danny M. Cariker End of Watch: January 1,1970